By Pradeep Pandey · Co-Founder · 26 min read · Updated

 Aladtec is designed to be HIPAA compliant for scheduling purposes.
 Its documentation and business associate agreement (BAA) cover the scheduling data it processes.
 This is a standard consideration for any scheduling platform used in a healthcare environment and not a differentiating factor among the alternatives reviewed here.

-Pradeep Pandey is the founder of SimpleScheduleAI, a managed nurse scheduling service built for Critical Access Hospitals in Texas.
-He previously served as Deputy General Manager of Operations at Apollo Hospitals and holds an MBA from IIM Trichy.
+Pradeep Pandey is the co-founder of SimpleScheduleAI, an AI-native nurse scheduling service built for Critical Access Hospitals in Texas.
+He serves as Deputy General Manager of Operations at Apollo Hospitals and holds an MBA from IIM Trichy.
 LinkedIn →